March for Science: Worldwide protests begin

 Rebecca McElroy, an astrophysics doctoral student at the University of Sydney, tweeted video of a "mini march for science" around the dome of the Anglo-Australian Telescope in New South Wales.

-Demonstrators also turned out in New Zealand cities including Wellington, Auckland, Dunedin and Christchurch.
+Demonstrators also turned out in New Zealand cities, including Wellington, Auckland, Dunedin and Christchurch.

 New Zealand Green Party co-leader James Shaw tweeted a popular chant from the marchers: "What do we want?
 Evidence-based science!
 When do we want it?
 After peer review!"